Siteimprove/alfa/.changeset/dirty-coats-cross.md

 "@siteimprove/alfa-dom": minor
 ---

 **Breaking:** The abstract class `Rule` has been renamed `BaseRule`; a new type `Rule`, being the union of actual concrete rules is now available.
-This should have no impact out of trying to extends the abstract class.
+This should have no impact unless trying to extend the abstract class.